meddur/pollen_ai/README.md

 # pollen_ai

-This repo contains the training and prediction python scripts as used in xxx
+This repo contains the training and prediction python scripts as used in https://doi.org/1866/28706

 The prediction script should be plug and play once the dependencies are installed.
 Notably: